Generative Spoken Dialogue Language Modeling: Effects of Cross-Attention Layer

-In Table \ref{SC-tab:n_cross_layers}, we show the NLL and Accuracy scores of Transformer Language Models as a function of number of Cross Attention layers.
+In Table \ref{SC-tab:n_cross_layers}, we show the NLL and Accuracy scores of Transformer Language Models as a function of number of Cross-Attention layers.
 The models are Two-tower Transformer Systems but are trained with only Next-Step Prediction Objective.
-We find that more layers give better scores, but that 4 layers of cross attention gives almost the same performance as 6 for less complexity.
+We find that more layers give better scores, but that 4 layers of cross-attention gives almost the same performance as 6 for less complexity.